 This blog format is to help in the reflective process of becoming a better clinical and critical thinker, thereby providing patients and clients with a better experience and better outcomes.
 The following Physical Therapists produce content for this blog space:

-My current interests in the PT field are pain science and physiology, human behavior, placebo and nocebo effects, orthopedic neurology, patient perception and the context of treatment, therapeutic communication, direct access and direct community engagement, furthering the field of PT in the eyes of the public and global movement as an afferent modulation of patient sensation.
-I am a Clinic Director and treat in a small outpatient clinic in Norfolk, VA.
-I am Alumni of the Old Dominion University Doctor of Physical Therapy program.
+Over half of these blog posts are from my student career, and first year out of school.
+My current interests in the PT field are exercise as rehab, pain science and physiology, human behavior, placebo and nocebo effects, patient perception and the context of treatment, therapeutic communication, global movement as an afferent modulation of patient sensation.
+Interaction over intervention.

 “There is more anatomy above the Hyoid than below” – Frank Netter MD